Log in

 ACCT: Account

-An abbreviation of account, usually used in sales reporting software and balance sheets.
+An account abbreviation is usually used in sales reporting software and balance sheets.

 AIR: Assumed Interest Rate